RaviB11/RAG-Chatbot-with-LangChain-FAISS/README.md

-# Lovely-AI
-Your Personal AI Companion
+# RAG Chatbot with LangChain & FAISS